Nerohybrid/YuanCon-CustomFW/README.md

 # !!
 WARNING !!
 This is all very in-development.
 Don't expect things to just work out of the box at the moment.
 This **has** soft-bricked boards previously, so if you are not prepared to deal with that, don't install this at the moment.

+## Fork Info
+This fork was made due to the actions tab on the original repository being expired.
+The two applications and one file that you need to install this firmware are published in the Releases panel.

 ## Controller Modes
 Rather than the conventional concept of "modes", the different input methods can be indepentendly toggled.